iliaschr/SIEM-lab/README.md

 After that I enabled `Turn on Module Logging` and `Turn on PowerShell Script Block Logging`.
 I also downloaded `Sysmon` and `Winlogbeat`.

+### Attacker-Kali

+Just made sure all the things I need were there.